-This is of the best keto crackers that I created by adding all the nuts and seeds I had in my pantry.
-Enjoy a crispy and crunchy snack that’s ready within minutes.
-The crackers are great for dipping, eating them topped with butter and delicious on their own
+These keto crackers are made with all the seeds and nuts you can find in your pantry.
+Enjoy low carb crackers that are crispy, crunchy and ready within minutes.
+The crackers are great for dipping, topped with butter and delicious on their own.

 Finding easy to make low carb snacks is not an easy task, but today I am sharing with you one of my favorite keto snack recipes, that’s so easy to make.

-At first, I thought it was a weird combination, but after I baked the crackers and let them cool down, I ended up with crispy and salty goodness.
+At first, I thought it was a weird combination, but after I baked the crackers and let them cool down, I ended up with extremely crispy and salty goodness.

 If you are looking for something low carbs to snack on, you are in the right place.
 After I made my first batch, I made another one to have on hand for the whole week.
 They are super easy to make, versatile and the perfect replacement for potato chips.